Blazze23/frenchfootball/README.md

 # Frenchfootball

-Angular app that uses free API to return 2nd French football league statistics.
+Angular app built with Bootstrap 4, that uses free API to return 2nd French football league statistics.

+Libraries that were used: Google Charts, Toastr, Sweetalerts2.

+It displays upcoming games, standings, teams with their rosters and last game statistics, best scorers list, create my team section where you can add 11 players from all the teams in the league.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.24.